lenewsad/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 ## Manage settings with Express Configuration

-Express Configuration makes it easy for you to get started quickly, but can also help you make quick changes throughout the lifecycle of your devices.
+Express Configuration makes it easy for you to get started quickly, but can also help you make quick changes to your devices.

   ![Express Configuration settings fix](./media/express-config-006-choose-settings.png)